 Specific critical interests include Evelyn Waugh, Sherlock Holmes, narratology and the myth of the Fall..

 Richard Jacobs graduated from the University of Oxford and was Head of English at a sixth-form College in Horsham before joining the University of Brighton.
-He is Principal Lecturer in English Literature in the College of Arts & Humanities (School of Humanities, Falmer).
+He is Principal Lecturer in English Literature in the School of Humanities at Falmer.

 He was instrumental in developing English literature at the University from its earliest days and led the subject from 2003-2012; he has also received a number of awards for teaching excellence.
 This development of the discipline led to a rapid expansion in terms of student and staff numbers, as well as the number of courses across Schools and Faculties, including at University Centre Hastings.
 The launch of single-honours English Literature at the University of Brighton in 2009 marked the moment when literature student enrolments passed 300, a quadrupling of numbers since 2004.

 Richard Jacobs' published work includes A Beginner’s Guide to Critical Reading: an Anthology of Literary Texts, London: Routledge, editions for Penguin Classics and book-chapters, alongside many articles on English literature and English in education.

 Richard’s post-16 literature teaching pages on the influential ITE English website, written for PGCE secondary English course-leaders and their trainee-teachers, are cited and commended by the leading education adviser and ex-chief examiner Adrian Barlow as ‘particularly strong on contextual approaches, comparative study and critical reading’; he adds that they ‘should be much more widely known’ (World and Time, Cambridge University Press, 2009, p.291).

 Richard is a reader for articles on post-16 and HE literature teaching submitted to the journal English in Education.